How to Punch Harder: The Physics and Biomechanical Drills To Make You A Knockout Artist

 2. Plyometric Push-Ups

-Slow push-ups build muscle.
+Slow push-ups can build muscle and general strength.

 3. The Landmine Press